-- Take ENGL 5003 Composition Pedagogy; ENGL 5973 Advanced Studies in Rhetoric and Composition or ENGL 6973 Seminar in Rhetoric and Composition; and an additional graduate-level course in Rhetoric and Composition approved by the Director of Composition.
+- Take ENGL 50003 Composition Pedagogy; ENGL 59703 Advanced Studies in Rhetoric and Composition or ENGL 69703 Seminar in Rhetoric and Composition; and an additional graduate-level course in Rhetoric and Composition approved by the Director of Composition.

 - 2. Teach five of the following writing courses offered by the English Department:

 - Any two courses from Category A

 - Any two courses from Category B

 - And any additional course from A, B or C

 Category A

-ENGL 0002, ENGL 1013, ENGL 1023, ENGL 1023 (Special Topics)
+ENGL 00001, ENGL 10103, ENGL 10203, ENGL 10203 (Special Topics)

 Category B

-ENGL 2003, ENGL 1033, ENGL 3053
+ENGL 20003, ENGL 10303, ENGL 30503

 Category C

-ENGL 2013, ENGL 2023, ENGL 3013
+ENGL 20133, ENGL 20103, ENGL 30103

-- 3. Earn 10 professional development points from the Program in Rhetoric and Composition by engaging in any combination of the following activities: - Presenting research at any Rhetoric and Composition conference (three points) - Organizing or leading a PRC workshop (two points) - Participating in a PRC workshop (one point)
+- 3. Earn 10 professional development points from the Program in Rhetoric and Composition by engaging in any combination of the following activities: - Presenting research at any Rhetoric and Composition conference (three points) - Organizing or leading a PRC workshop (two points) - Participating in a PRC workshop (one point) - Coordinating a PRC course or project (three points)